Establish Child Visitation From Another State

 Given the fact that it has been 2 years since she moved to Miami, you may be able to locate her using one of the online people locate services.

-Otherwise, you will need to hire a private investigator, which might be prohibitively expensive.
+need to hire a private investigator, which might be prohibitively expensive.
 We highly recommend the Instant People Search

 service by Intelius.